- March 28, 2017

 According to NOLO, the most common accidents include:

-- Head, neck, and back injuries from bumper car rides or from being whipped around on spinning rides and roller coasters
+- Head, neck, and back injuries from bumper car rides or from being whipped around on spinning rides and roller coasters can be serious and may require legal assistance from a car accident injury lawyer

 - Death as a result of falling or being thrown from a ride